flycheck/flycheck/doc/contributor/maintaining.rst

   label please also add a comment that outlines a possible solution.
 - Add “blocked” to bugs that need further comment or help from the reporter, and to pull requests that need to be improved.
+- Add “needs help” to anything that no contributor will work on, to mark the issue as available for external contributors and inform users that we will not work on the issue.
 - Add “windows only” for bugs that appear to only affect Windows operating systems.